ArminEmamidp/flask-translator-app/README.md

 ![](https://badgen.net/badge/Editor.js/v2.0/blue)

-# The Google-Translate created with Python3 and Flask
+# This is a Language-Translator app created with Python3 and Flask

 ### To run the app, you need run the following commands: